Musical Instruments

 String Instruments

 When ever there has been drought in Maharashtra it has adversely affected the makers of sitars and tanpuras (plucked stringed instruments used for classical Hindustani music) in Miraj of Sangli district.
 Gourds or pumpkins form the base of the resonating chamber these instruments.
-No wonder Made-in-Miraj sitars and tanpuras – a tradition since 1850 – got the GI tags in March 2024.
+No wonder Made-in-Miraj sitars and tanpuras – a tradition since 1850 – got the GI (Geographical Indication) tag in March 2024.
+They are exported to Japan, Singapore, Australia and Europe where Indian classical music is taught.

 The gourds are cultivated in Pandharpur taluka of Solapur on the banks of the river at Begumpet and other villages.
 The sitars from this area are distinguished as Miraj Sitars.
 It is said that these gourds are sturdier than the ones grown in West Bengal and Bangladesh because the latter need to be specially treated prior to use which affects the quality of sound emitted.